Astros hit 3 homers, beat Cards 6-2; Goldschmidt streak ends

+ST. LOUIS (AP) — George Springer has become a master at setting the tone for the Houston Astros.

-ST. LOUIS (AP) — George Springer led off the game with a home run, Jose Altuve and rookie Yordan Alvarez also connected and the Houston Astros beat the St. Louis Cardinals 6-2 Sunday.
+Springer led off the game with a home run, Jose Altuve and rookie Yordan Alvarez also connected and the Astros beat the St. Louis Cardinals 6-2 Sunday.

-The Astros have won nine of 11, including two of three in this interleague matchup of division leaders.
+Houston has won nine of 11, including two of three in this interleague matchup of division leaders.

 Paul Goldschmidt’s team record-tying streak of six straight games with a home run ended for St. Louis.
 He singled in five at-bats.